Chapter 2. Running XML Calabash

 option specifies an alternate pipeline.option=value

 , sets an optionYou can provide values for pipeline options on the command line.
 These override any defaults declared in the pipeline.
-There must be a pipeline option named option.
+There must be a pipeline option (or a static option) named option.

 --namespace